Confessions of a newbie blogger

 Don't get emotionally caught up in the performance of one part of your work.
 When judging yourself as a blogger (or any other job), rate your entire body of work.
 When imagining your growth potential, review your entire timeline of evolving in that role.

-Since I began blogging in 2013, my readership has (at minimum) doubled each year.
-Rather than focusing on my one terrible blog post, I can look at this stat to show I'm growing as a blogger.
-Happy dance, happy dance!
+Since I began blogging in 2013, my readership has (at a minimum) doubled each year.
+Rather than focusing on my one terrible blog post, I can look at this stat to show I'm growing as a blogger and then do a happy dance!

 I realized I didn't know what I wanted out of this whole blogging thing.
 When I began, it was just a stepping stone from my private journaling to one day writing a book.
 But now that I've been doing it for years, I love how quickly I can share my words and help people!
 So how do I decide when I've done all I want to do with this blog?
 You probably have a similar battle:

 What does success look like in my life and my work?

 Success for me is never being content with comfort.
 Success for me is not calculating my value based on what I fail at.
 Success for me is following my King Jesus, living as He lived.
 Success for me is trying, and trying again.